gem5/website/_pages/governance.md

 ### Committers

 Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
-Committership allows contributors to more easily carry on with their project related activities by giving them direct access to the project’s resources.
+Committership allows contributors to more easily carry on with their project related activities by giving them direct access to the project's resources.
 That is, they can make changes directly to project outputs, although they still have to submit code changes via Review Board.
 Additionally, committers are expected to have an ongoing record of contributions in terms of code, reviews, and/or discussion.

 Committers have no more authority over the project than contributors.
-While committership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work continues to be reviewed by the community.
+While committership indicates a valued member of the community who has demonstrated a healthy respect for the project's aims and objectives, their work continues to be reviewed by the community.
 The key difference between a committer and a contributor is committers have the extra responsibility of pushing patches to the mainline.
 Additionally, committers are expected to contribute to discussions on the gem5-dev list and review patches.

 Anyone can become a committer.
 The only expectation is that a committer has demonstrated an ability to participate in the project as a team player.
 Specifically, refer to the 2nd paragraph of the [Contributors](#contributors) section.

 Typically, a potential committer will need to show that they have an understanding of the project, its objectives and its strategy (see [Philosophy](#philosophy) section).
 They will also have provided valuable contributions to the project over a period of time.

 New committers can be nominated by any existing committer.
 Once they have been nominated, there will be a vote by the project management committee (PMC; see below).
-Committer nomination and voting is one of the few activities that takes place on the project’s private management list.
+Committer nomination and voting is one of the few activities that takes place on the project's private management list.
 This is to allow PMC members to freely express their opinions about a nominee without causing embarrassment.
 Once the vote has been held, the nominee is notified of the result.
-The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the outcome of the vote.
+The nominee is entitled to request an explanation of any ‘no' votes against them, regardless of the outcome of the vote.
 This explanation will be provided by the [PMC Chair](#pmc-chair) and will be anonymous and constructive in nature.

 Nominees may decline their appointment as a committer.
 However, this is unusual, as the project does not expect any specific time or resource commitment from its community members.
 The intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them into the project in any formal way.